yozorajs/yozora/packages/parser/README.md

 <br/>

-A markdown parser with rich tokenizers built-in.
+A markdown parser with rich built-in tokenizers.

 See [@yozora/parser documentation][dcopage] for details.

 ## Install